Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Problem Formulation

-The malicious user $u_{\tt att}$ has black-box access to its copy ${\mathcal M}_{\beta_{\tt att}}$.
-It might know the training procedure and the algorithm in generating the distributed copies.
-However, we assume that $u_{\tt att}$ does not know the training dataset ${\mathcal T}$ and the seeds that generate the master and distributed copies.
+{\em \bf Capability of Malicious Buyer.}\ \ The malicious buyer $b_{\tt att}$ has black-box and hard-label access to its copy ${\mathcal M}_{\beta_{\tt att}}$.
+It might know the training procedure and the algorithm in generating the distributed copies, but we assume that $b_{\tt att}$ does not know the training dataset ${\mathcal T}$ and the seeds that generate the original and distributed copies.

-We assume that the malicious user does not have access to the victim's classifier.
-In this case, this malicious user has only one or a few opportunities to present input samples to the victim ${\mathcal M}_{\beta_{\tt vic}}$.
-Since adversarial attacks require a large number of probes, for simplicity of the analysis, we assume that the malicious user cannot probe the victim.
+We assume that the malicious buyer does not have extensive access to the victim's classifier.
+Specifically, this malicious buyer has only one or a few opportunities to present input samples to the victim ${\mathcal M}_{\beta_{\tt vic}}$. \\ \\[-3pt]